Can Dogs Eat Altoids? Vet-Reviewed Health Concerns

 Altoids, the “curiously strong mints,” as the company likes to say, have been around since 1918, which speaks volumes for their popularity.
 In fact, roughly 6.32 million Americans consume five or more packs or tins per month, according to data from 2020.1 People like fresh breath and, let’s be honest, who hasn’t thought about popping a mint in our dog’s breath at one time or another?

 Although Altoids aren’t toxic, they are basically just sugar and flavoring, so are not a good option for your dog, but if they pick one up off the floor, you don’t need to worry.
-If you are wanting to do something about your best pal’s doggy breath, there are a few things to think about first.
+If you want to do something about your best pal’s doggy breath, there are a few things to think about first.

-Let’s take a closer look at Altoids, and ways to keep your dog’s breath (maybe not minty) fresh.
+Let’s take a closer look at Altoids and ways to keep your dog’s breath (maybe not minty) fresh.

 Ingredients in Altoids